Type of qualification

 You may be eligible for a student loan to help towards paying your fees.

 The New Zealand Government offers fees-free tertiary study for eligible domestic students.
-Find out more about the scheme and your eligibility on the Fees Free website.
-To use the site's eligibility checking tool, you will need your National Student Number.
+Find out more about the scheme, including how much could be covered and your eligibility on the Fees Free website.

 Scholarship and award opportunities

-- Massey University Undergraduate Excellence Scholarship
+- International Creative Excellence Undergraduate Scholarship

 - Massey University Undergraduate First Year Scholarship – School Leavers